Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/deleting-records-from-a-supabase-database.md

 ---
 layout: ../../layouts/Post.astro
-title: "Deleting records from a Supabase database"
+title: 'Deleting records from a Supabase database'
-metaTitle: "Deleting records from a Supabase database"
+metaTitle: 'Deleting records from a Supabase database'
 metaDesc: 'How to delete single records from a Supabase database in Next.js'
 image: /images/07-12-2021.jpg
 date: 2021-12-07T03:00:00.000Z
 tags:
   - nextjs
 ---

-I'm sure you saw this article coming after we just learned [how to insert records in a Supabase database](https://daily-dev-tips.com/posts/adding-new-records-to-a-supabase-database/).
+I'm sure you saw this article coming after we learned [how to insert records in a Supabase database](https://daily-dev-tips.com/posts/adding-new-records-to-a-supabase-database/).

-Let's say we accidentally added the wrong country that we want to remove...
+We accidentally added the wrong country that we want to remove...

 How do we go about that?

 ## Rendering a delete button

-The first thing we want to add is a delete button so we have something to click on.
+The first thing we want to add is a delete button, so we have something to click on.

 We'll use a button with the raw `svg` from a [Fontawesome icon](https://fontawesome.com/v6.0/icons/trash-can?s=solid).